The 2018 Annual Conference

 The Independent Libraries Association’s annual conference continues the aim of bringing together those working in and around the independent library sector.
 2017’s conference followed the theme of ‘collections’, the core of any library; but what are texts without their readers?
 In 2018 the conference will focus on people.
 The membership of independent libraries is growing healthily, but individual institutions often battle against perceptions of exclusivity and anonymity.

 People who use independent collections, as well as the people who make the collections accessible are all welcomed under this year’s theme.
-Papers on library founders, readers, members, subscribers, librarians, archivists, interns, volunteers, trustees, benefactors, partner institutions and/or the general public will all be considered.
+Papers on library founders, readers, members, subscribers, librarians, archivists, interns, volunteers, trustees, benefactors, partner institutions and/or the general public are all part of this year's programme.

 We are delighted to be holding the 2018 conference in Scotland, with joint hosts the Library of Innerpeffray, by Crieff, and the Leighton Library, Dunblane.
 The Associations’ intention is to foster networking between all those who work in or around libraries, archives, and special collections.